Shinobi Ninja: Origins

 Prior to joining the band, Baby G (Edara Johnson) was a professional dancer for Rihanna, P Diddy, Daddy Yankee, Jason Derulo and others.

 Meanwhile, Axis, Mike, and Dave were in a band called Wax Machine, which broke up in early 2008.
 Shinobi Ninja formed shortly afterward.
 Several members of the band met at a rehearsal and recording studio called Progressive Music in the Film Center Building in the Hell's Kitchen neighborhood of Manhattan.
-Duke Sims (born March 19), Jonny, and Mike worked at the studio, and Baby G took vocal classes there.
+Doobie Duke Sims, Jonny, and Mike worked at the studio, and Baby G took vocal classes there.
 In 2010, their original bass player Jonny left the band, and Alien Lex replaced him.

-Of the six members of the band only Duke Sims and Alien Lex are originally from Brooklyn, both being born and raised in Bensonhurst.
+Of the six members of the band only Doobie Duke Sims and Alien Lex are originally from Brooklyn, both being born and raised in Bensonhurst.
 Lead singer Baby G is from Lawrence, Massachusetts.
 The twins Mike and Dave are from Piermont, New York.
 Axis Powers is originally from Toronto, Ontario, Canada.
 Jarobi White of A Tribe Called Quest is the official unofficial 7th member and has performed with the band numerous times forming Jarobi Ninja.